ArchLinuxStudio/.github/profile/README.md

 We are an arch linux community.
 We are not the official arch linux organization.
 We have nothing to do with archlinux-cn.
 We do not have any profitable projects.

-ArchLinuxStudio is dedicated to promoting the free software movement in China and at the same time dedicated to promoting the democratic process in China.
+We are committed to the promotion of the free software movement.
+At the same time, we help people in countries where the Internet is blocked to break through Internet blocking and censorship.

-If you need the latest breakthrough GFW software package, please send a blank email to archlinuxstudio@tutamail.com.
+If you need tools to break through Internet blocking and censorship, please send a blank email to archlinuxstudio@tutamail.com.
 We will send it for you.

 If you have any news that you want to share with us, please use tutamail to send us an encrypted email.